josborja7castillo/ALTERA_VGA_Controller/README.md

 ## LICENCE

-This project is licensed under the MIT license.
+This project is licensed under the GNU license.